 The right-hand side of an assignment shall evaluate to a value or template, which is type compatible with the variable at the left-hand side of the assignment.

-When the right-hand side of the assignment evaluates to a template (global or local template, in-line template or template variable), the variable at the left hand side shall be a template variable.
+When the right-hand side of the assignment evaluates to a template (global or local template, in-line template, template variable or a matching mechanism), the variable at the left hand side shall be a template variable.

+If the left-hand side of the assignment is a reference to a non-optional value object (i.e. a value definition, a mandatory field, a record/set of/array element, a union alternative, a value parameter), the right-hand side shall not be a reference to an omitted field or the omit symbol.

+Using a reference to an omitted field in the right-hand side of the assignment has the same effect as using the omit keyword.